-- Intravesical chemotherapy: For this treatment, the chemo drug is put directly into the bladder.
-This type of chemo is used only for very early-stage bladder cancers.
-It is described in Intravesical therapy for bladder cancer.
+For this treatment, the chemo drug is put right into the bladder.
+This type of chemo is used for bladder cancer that's only in the lining of the bladder.
+It's described in Intravesical Therapy for Bladder Cancer.

-- Systemic chemotherapy: When chemo drugs are given in pill form or injected into a vein (IV) or muscle (IM), the drugs enter the bloodstream and travel throughout the body.
+When chemo drugs are given in pill form or injected into a vein (IV) or muscle (IM), the drugs go into the bloodstream and travel throughout the body.
 This is called systemic chemotherapy.
-Systemic chemo can affect cancer cells far away from the main tumor.
+Systemic chemo can affect cancer cells anywhere in the body.

 Systemic chemo can be used :

-- Before surgery to try to shrink a large tumor so that it can be removed more easily and to lower the chance the cancer will come back.
-Giving chemo before surgery is known as neoadjuvant therapy.
+- Before surgery to try to shrink a tumor so that it's easier to remove and to help lower the chance the cancer will come back.
+Giving chemo before surgery is called neoadjuvant therapy.

 - After surgery (or sometimes after radiation therapy).
 This is called adjuvant therapy.
-The goal of adjuvant therapy is to kill any cancer cells that remain after other treatments but are too small to be seen.
+The goal of adjuvant therapy is to kill any cancer cells that may remain after other treatments.
 This can lower the chance that the cancer will come back later.

 - In people getting radiation therapy, to help the radiation work better.

-- As the main treatment for advanced bladder cancers, such as those that have spread to distant parts of the body.
+- As the main treatment for bladder cancers that have spread to distant parts of the body.

 Which chemo drugs are used to treat bladder cancer?